taimur-butt/Soccer-Analysis-SQL-Project/README.md

 - **PostgreSQL/pgAdmin:** The queries that address each question can be found in the [SQL Queries](analysis/sql-queries) folder

 ### Questions
 I created a [set of questions](/analysis/setup/Questions.txt) based on my knowledge of the data, common soccer analyses, and the level of SQL proficiency I aimed to demonstrate.
-Below is each question with a screenshot of the query result:

-<sub>**Click on any screenshot to see the specific query**<sub>
+Below is each question with a screenshot of the query result **(can click on any screenshot to see specific query)**:

 1) Which players have scored more than 200 goals?
 What are their total goals, assists, yellow cards, and red cards?